bareos/bareos/docs/manuals/source/Appendix/BareosPrograms.rst

 If there is more than one volume, simply append it to the first one separating it with a vertical bar.
 You may need to precede the vertical bar with a forward slash escape the shell – e.g. TestVolume1|TestVolume2.
 The -v option was added for verbose output (this can be omitted if desired).
 The -s option that tells :command:`bscan` to store information in the database.
 The physical device name /dev/nst0 is specified after all the options.

-For example, after having done a full backup of a directory, then two incrementals, I reinitialized the SQLite database as described above, and using the bootstrap.bsr file noted above, I entered the following command:
+For example, after having done a full backup of a directory, then two incrementals, I reinitialized the catalog database as described above, and using the bootstrap.bsr file noted above, I entered the following command:

 .. code-block:: shell-session